AlcoholRehabHelp Logo

 10. Do I experience withdrawal symptoms when I’m not drinking alcohol, such as nausea, irritability, or tremors?

-The 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists 11 symptoms that can be used to determine whether someone has an AUD.
+The 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists 11 criteria that can be used to determine if you have an AUD.
+The list includes:4

-3. You spend a lot of time obtaining, drinking, or recovering from alcohol.
+3. Spending a lot of time obtaining, drinking, or recovering from alcohol

-6. You continue to consume alcohol despite alcohol-induced social or interpersonal issues caused by alcohol.
+6. Continuing to drink despite social or interpersonal issues caused by alcohol

-7. You stop or slow down attending important social, work, or recreational activities due to alcohol use.
+7. Neglecting social, work, or recreational activities due to alcohol use

-8. You continue to use alcohol in situations that can cause you physical harm.
+8. Drinking alcohol in situations that can cause physical harm

-The DSM-5 states that when a person is diagnosed with alcohol use disorder, the severity of their condition depends on the number of symptoms they have:
+The severity of your condition depends on the number of symptoms you have:4

 • 2 to 3 symptoms are considered mild

-• 4 to 5 symptoms is considered moderate
+• 4 to 5 symptoms are considered moderate

 • 6 or more symptoms are considered severe

 Alcohol addiction changes the way your mind and body work.
-A physical dependence causes you to experience withdrawal when you stop drinking.
+A physical dependence causes you to experience withdrawal when you stop drinking.3

 Mild and moderate symptoms of alcohol withdrawal typically show up six to eight hours after your last drink.
-However, they may spike 24 to 72 hours after your last drink.
+However, they may spike 24 to 72 hours after your last drink.3

 • Anxiety and nervousness